Name of Music Notes – A B/H C D E F G and DO RE MI FA SOL LA SI/TI

 Music Notation and Countries

-Syllabic musical notation is used by Italian, Portuguese, Greek, French, Russian, Flemish, Romanian, Spanish, Hebrew and Turkish people.
+Syllabic musical notation with SI is used by Italian, Portuguese, Greek, French, Russian, Flemish, Romanian, Spanish, Hebrew and Turkish people.

-Alphabetical musical notation is used by Anglophone countries.
+Alphabetical musical notation with B is used by Anglophone countries.

-German Alphabetical notation is used in Germany, Poland, Russia, Scandinavia.
+German Alphabetical notation with H is used in Germany, Poland, Russia, Scandinavia.

 Correspondence Between the Name of Music Notes